micmejia/bible-dump/AMPC/Luke/Luke 9.md

-But He turned and rebuked _and_ severely censured them. [^t]_He said, You do not know of what sort of spirit you are,_
+But He turned and rebuked _and_ severely censured them. _He said, You do not know of what sort of spirit you are,_